-The Notice of Annual Meeting of Stockholders, the accompanying proxy statement and form of proxy card, and the annual report are first being mailed to stockholders of record as of [·], 2021 on or about [·], 2021.
+The Notice of Annual Meeting of Stockholders and the accompanying proxy statement are first being made available to stockholders of record as of [·], 2021 on or about [·], 2021.

 Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Company's Proxy Statement, Annual Report, and Stockholder Letter are available at www.viewourmaterial.com/KVHI.